2010 World Grand Prix (darts)

 The 2010 Bodog.com World Grand Prix was the thirteenth staging of the World Grand Prix.
-It was played from 4–10 October 2010 at the Citywest Hotel in Dublin, Ireland.
+It was played from 4 to 10 October 2010 at the Citywest Hotel in Dublin, Ireland.

 James Wade won his second World Grand Prix title, defeating Adrian Lewis in the final.
 Defending champion Phil Taylor was aiming to win his tenth World Grand Prix, but was beaten by Lewis in the semi-finals.

 Prize money

 The total prize fund was £350,000.
 This was the same as the 2009 tournament.

 The following is the breakdown of the fund: